AlibabaCloudDocs/nat/intl.en-US/Announcements and Updates/NAT Gateway Optimization Bulletin/Free upgrades to enhanced NAT gateways for a limited time.md

 # Free upgrades to enhanced NAT gateways for a limited time

-Starting from October 1, 2020 until December 31, 2020, you can upgrade standard NAT gateways to enhanced NAT gateways free of charge.
+Alibaba Cloud extended the time period during which you can update standard NAT gateways to enhanced NAT gateways free of charge.
+The time period for free upgrades is extended from December 31, 2020 to March 30, 2021.

 ## Features of enhanced NAT gateways